pzelnip/www.codependentcodr.com/content/devopsdaysyyj.md

 nice little framework for getting an AWS Lambda powered project off the ground.
 You can find the repo at FIXME repo to his framework.

-Was a nice introduction to a good way to get started with AWS Lambda (FIXME hypperlink).
-If you're thinking about playing with Lambda I'd definitely recommend checking it out as a way of getting up and running quickly.
+Was a nice introduction to a good way to get started with [AWS Lambda](https://aws.amazon.com/lambda/) If you're thinking about playing with Lambda I'd definitely recommend checking it out as a way of getting up and running quickly.